tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 This dashboard reveals gaps between revenue growth and actual profit generation.

 #### Key Observations
-- Several high-revenue segments generate **disproportionately lower profit (margin gap of ~4–6%)**
+- Phones and Tables generate high revenue but show a **margin gap of approximately 4–6%** compared to higher-margin categories
-- In some cases, revenue increases by **~10%**, while profit grows only **~2–3%** or declines
+- In categories such as Tables, revenue increases by around **~10%**, while profit grows only **~2–3%**, indicating weak profit conversion
-- Profit contribution is concentrated in fewer segments compared to revenue distribution
+- Profit contribution is concentrated in categories like **Copiers and Accessories**, despite their smaller share of total revenue

 #### Interpretation
-- Growth is partially driven by **discount-heavy sales or low-margin products**
+- Revenue growth is partially driven by **low-margin categories such as Tables**, reducing overall profitability
+- High-performing categories like **Phones** contribute significantly to revenue but are less efficient in profit generation
-- The business is scaling revenue faster than it is improving profitability
+- The business is scaling sales volume faster than it is improving margin quality

 #### Recommendation
-- Introduce **profit margin tracking as a core KPI** alongside revenue
-- Reduce reliance on heavy discounting in underperforming segments
-- Reallocate focus toward segments with **higher profit contribution**
+- Prioritize **Copiers and Accessories**, which deliver higher profit efficiency
+- Reassess pricing and discount strategy for **Tables**, where margin performance is weak
+- Avoid focusing solely on revenue growth in categories that do not improve profitability

 ## 3️⃣ Dashboard 3 — Market Analysis

 <img width="1077" height="743" alt="image" src="https://github.com/user-attachments/assets/094cdfff-ae9f-4a60-8004-43d312ef3577" />

-This dashboard evaluates how product categories impact both revenue and profitability.
+This dashboard evaluates which markets are suitable for expansion by comparing growth patterns and profit performance.

 #### Key Observations
-- High-volume categories contribute **over 40% of total sales** but deliver **below-average margins (~6–8%)**
+- APAC and EU contribute the majority of total revenue but show **slower growth and limited margin improvement**
-- Smaller categories contribute less revenue (**~15–20%**) but achieve **higher margins (~15%+)**
-- Growth in some categories is inconsistent, with **short-term spikes followed by margin decline**
+- Canada contributes **less than 5% of total revenue** but demonstrates **higher growth compared to mature markets**
+- Africa also shows growth potential but with **greater volatility in both sales and profit performance**

 #### Interpretation
-- The current product mix favors **volume over profitability**
-- Some categories rely on **short-term promotions rather than sustainable demand**
+- APAC and EU are mature markets where additional expansion is unlikely to significantly improve profitability
+- Canada represents a **more stable emerging market**, where growth is supported by more consistent profit performance
+- Africa shows potential but lacks stability, increasing the risk of expansion

 #### Recommendation
-- Prioritize high-margin categories in expansion markets (**especially Canada**)
-- Reassess pricing strategy for low-margin categories
-- Align product strategy with **profit contribution, not just sales volume**
+- Select **Canada as the primary expansion market**, where growth and profitability are better aligned
+- Treat **Africa as a secondary opportunity**, requiring further validation before scaling
+- Avoid expanding in **APAC and EU**, and instead focus on improving operational efficiency

 ---
 <a id="final-conclusion--recommendations"></a>
 ## 🔎 Final Conclusion & Recommendations

 ### 📌 Key Conclusion

-Market expansion decisions should be based on both **growth and profitability**, not revenue alone.

-The analysis highlights clear differences across markets:

-- **Canada** combines steady growth with stable margins
-- **APAC** shows growth that is not supported by profitability
+Canada should be selected as the **primary market for expansion**, as it demonstrates the strongest alignment between revenue growth and profitability.

+Specifically:
+- Canada achieves **~15–18% revenue growth** while maintaining **stable profit margins (~12–14%)**, indicating scalable and sustainable performance
+- APAC contributes a large share of revenue but operates at **lower margins (~5–7%)**, suggesting growth driven by discounting or low-margin products
-- **US** remains stable but offers limited expansion potential
+- The US remains stable with **consistent margins (~10–12%)** but shows slower growth, limiting its expansion potential

+These differences indicate that **not all revenue growth leads to profitable expansion**, and market selection should prioritize margin-supported growth rather than volume-driven performance.

 ---

 ### 🎯 Strategic Recommendations

 1. **Prioritize expansion in Canada**
-   - Balanced growth and profitability
+   - Growth and profitability are aligned, reducing expansion risk
-   - More predictable performance

-2. **Stabilize APAC before expansion**
+   - Suitable for scaling without heavy reliance on discounting
+   - Represents the most balanced and scalable market opportunity

+2. **Delay expansion in APAC until margin performance improves**
+   - Current growth does not translate effectively into profit
-   - Improve pricing and reduce excessive discounting
+   - Requires optimization of pricing strategy and cost structure
-   - Strengthen margin performance
+   - Expansion at this stage may increase revenue but dilute profitability

-3. **Optimize the US market**
+3. **Maintain and optimize the US market**
+   - Provides a stable revenue base with predictable margins
-   - Focus on efficiency and margin improvement
+   - Focus on operational efficiency and margin improvement
-   - Maintain current scale
+   - Not a priority for aggressive expansion

-4. **Shift focus from revenue to profit quality**
+4. **Shift performance focus from revenue to profit quality**
-   - Use profit margin as a core KPI
+   - Track profit margin as a core KPI alongside revenue
-   - Avoid scaling low-margin growth
+   - Avoid scaling segments that increase volume but reduce margin
+   - Ensure growth strategies contribute to overall profitability

-5. **Optimize product strategy**
+5. **Align product strategy with profitability goals**
-   - Promote high-margin categories
+   - Prioritize high-margin categories such as **Copiers and Accessories**
+   - Reassess low-margin categories such as **Tables and Bookcases**
-   - Reduce reliance on low-margin, high-volume products
+   - Reduce reliance on high-volume but low-profit product segments

 ---

 ### 🚀 Business Impact

-By aligning expansion strategy with both growth and profitability:
+By prioritizing expansion in markets where growth is supported by profitability:

-- The business can avoid scaling inefficient markets
+- The business can avoid scaling low-margin markets that reduce overall performance
-- Improve overall profitability without increasing risk
+- Improve profit efficiency without increasing operational complexity
-- Support long-term, sustainable growth
+- Build a more sustainable growth strategy rather than relying on short-term revenue expansion
-📎 *This project demonstrates how an executive-focused analytics dashboard can support data-driven market expansion and product portfolio optimization decisions.*